Ricky Gardiner: Biography

 Gardiner joined his first band, the Vostoks, at school in 1962.
-Before joining both The Kingbees and The System, with whom he formed Beggars Opera in 1969.
+He then joined both The Kingbees and The System, with whom he formed Beggars Opera in 1969.

 He played in his own outfit with this band, Beggars Opera, and also with friends David Bowie and Iggy Pop.
 For Bowie he played lead guitar on the 1977 album Low.
 For Pop he worked on his album Lust for Life the same year: the issue included "The Passenger", regarded as one of Pop's best songs, for which Gardiner composed the music.
 Bowie biographer David Buckley described it as being "possessed with one of the greatest riffs of all time".

 On 19 October 1977, Gardiner was selected by Tony Visconti to play guitar for the pre-recorded backing of Bowie's performance on "Heroes" on the BBC's Top of the Pops.
-The recording was made at Good Earth Studios in Soho, London with Bowie, Visconti, and pianist Sean Mayes.
+The recording was made at Good Earth Studios in Soho, London, with Bowie, Visconti, and pianist Sean Mayes.
 Gardiner emulated Robert Fripp's feedback-driven guitar line.
 "I was asked to reproduce Robert Fripp's line.
 As we went through the song, my amplifier started dying.
 As the song finished, so did the amp."

 From the 1970s, Gardiner played and composed in a variety of music styles, including ambient, classical, and rock.